raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ([code](https://gist.github.com/raganwald/e4e92910e3039a5bd513cf36b6a7f95d#file-simple-reflection-es6))

 Now we have a state machine that correctly exposes the shallowest part of its interface, the methods that it responds to at any one time.
-We'll have a look at its contracted behaviour in a moment, but first, a pleasant diversion.
+What else might other code be interested in?
+And why?

 ---